13 Packaging Cost per Order Statistics For eCommerce Stores

 2) Sustainable packaging options tend to increase costs by approximately 10-20% per order

 Businesses adopting eco-friendly packaging solutions should prepare for a cost increase.
-According to industry data, sustainable packaging tends to be more expensive at present, with most companies seeing a 10-20% rise in per-order packaging expenses.
+Sustainable packaging tends to be more expensive at present, with most companies seeing a 10-20% rise in per-order packaging expenses.

 This price difference stems from higher material costs and lower production volumes compared to traditional options.
 However, many brands find that phasing in sustainable packaging gradually can help manage these expenses more effectively.